How to Research New Cars Online

 - Vehicle reviews, road tests, awards, best and worst car lists.

-- Figure true costs to own and simplified pricing.
+- Figure actual costs to own and simplified pricing.

 Use Free Online New Car Research Sites

-Online automotive research sites will allow you to look up anything from gas mileage to towing capacity for a specific vehicle.
-You can even look up a vehicle’s measurements to see if it'll fit in your garage.
-My advice is to start your search far and wide, then start weeding out the vehicles you dislike.
+Some of the best online car buying tools will allow you to look up anything from gas mileage to towing capacity for a specific vehicle.
+You can even lookup a vehicle’s measurements to see if it will fit in your garage.
+I advise starting your search far and wide, then weed out the cars you dislike.

-Once you’ve narrowed it down to a handful of cars.
-You can compare them by price, specifications, safety or whatever is important to you.
-After you've completed your research and decided on a vehicle to go with.
+Once you’ve narrowed it down to a handful of cars, you can compare them by price, specifications, safety, or whatever is important to you after completing your research and deciding on a vehicle to purchase.
 You can request free no-obligation discounted price quotes from these companies also.

-I’ve reviewed many automotive research and review websites and gathered the best ones for you below.
-In my opinion these are the top sites on the internet to complete your research.
-They all have the most accurate and up-to-date information so you can do research on any vehicle worry free.
+I’ve reviewed many car buying websites and gathered the best ones for you below.
+In my opinion, these are the top sites on the internet to complete your research.
+They all have the most accurate and up-to-date information so that you can research any vehicle worry-free.

-These sites will answer any questions you may have while researching, reviewing or comparing different vehicles you may be considering.
+They will answer any questions you may have while researching, reviewing, or comparing different vehicles you may be considering.

-If you’re just testing the waters, pre-shopping or seriously wanting to buy a new car, the automotive websites above are the best of the best.
-They’ll provide you with valuable information to help you do reliable research so you can make a good car buying decision.
+If you’re testing the waters, pre-shopping, or seriously wanting to buy a new car, the automotive websites below are the best of the best.
+They’ll provide valuable information to help you do reliable research to make a good car buying decision.

 Once you find a vehicle you’d like to buy, read my section on how to start a new car price bidding war online to guarantee you pay the lowest price.